-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will include questioning sessions in their course work and classroom modeling of questioning techniques.
-In AC 2021-2022, faculty will include additional professional development related to the Integration of questioning to support and align with formative assessment techniques.
+Based on information gathered from the analysis of the AC 2021-2022 data, the faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+In AC 2021-2022, faculty will include classroom management strategies and pedagogy for specific content areas.
+In AC 2022-2023, faculty will include additional professional development related to differentiated instruction and developing learning tasks that are appropriate to the needs of all learners with learning exceptionalities, language, and cultural differences.
+In the spring of 2023, all students are required to take a course to prepare of English language learners in today's classrooms.